 Proposal 1.2: If Proposal 1.1 is agreed, then there is no need for introducing a new LPP message to carry the on-demand PRS request.

+Proposal 1.3: UE may indicate its preferred DL-PRS configuration to the LMF, irrespective of whether a (pre-defined) DL-PRS configuration is available or not at the UE.

 From the Rapporteur perspective, enabling explicit on-demand PRS parameter(s) request by the UE has the trade-off of flexibility vs signalling overhead but offers the opportunity to request additional explicit parameters if the pre-defined configurations do not satisfy the UE’s requirements.
 Therefore, based on the company inputs, the following proposal is provided:

-Proposal 2: The UE may request explicit on-demand PRS parameter(s) from the network, in addition to the pre-defined on-demand PRS configurations.
+Proposal 2: The UE may request explicit on-demand PRS parameter(s) from the network

 Network on-demand PRS response and signalling content